civboot/civlua/pegl/README.md

 PEGL is PEG like recursive descent Parser written in Lua.

-Recursive descent is simultaniously one of the (conceptually) simplest parsers while also being the one of the most powerful.
+Recursive descent is simultaniously one of the (conceptually) simplest parsers while also being the one of the most powerful -- it's literally just function recursion which walks a file stream.
 PEG is one of the simplest parser-combinator languages, conceptually implementing a recursive descent parser with a specific subset of features.